 Depending on the size of your business, many free tools offer robust capabilities that could be just what you’re looking for.

-Finding the Syslog Server in 2019
+Finding the Syslog Server

 Finding the right tool for your company can be overwhelming amidst so many options.
 I recommend looking for a syslog server that centralizes all network and device logs, offers advancing filtering qualities, alerts you to anomalies, and helps keep you compliant with industry standards.
 My personal favorite?
 Both the free and paid version of SolarWinds Kiwi Syslog Server offer robust, comprehensive syslog message management.
 Download the free 30-day trial and try it out for yourself.